Urinary incontinence

 - leave 2 to 3 hours between each pee

-Avoid going to the toilet because you're worried about needing to pee again later (perhaps if you go out).
+Only go to the toilet when you need to.
+Avoid going to the toilet ‘just in case’, because you're worried about needing to pee again later.
 This can weaken your pelvic floor muscles.

 It is best to sit down while you pee to make sure that your bladder is empty.